 The Occupational Health & Safety Act requires that a risk inventory and evaluation (called RIE for short) together with an action plan, are always available.
 This RIE contains an overview of the risks present within the school, as well as the associated 'plan of approach', in which measures are described by which the risks are managed/minimised as much as possible.
-During the various consultations at school and based on the annual appraisal interviews that are held with each staff member, issues can be identified that need to be included in the action plan.
+During the various consultations at school and based on the annual interviews that are held with each staff member, or from the Scholen met Succes survey issues can be identified that need to be included in the action plan.